I feel it works this way:

 - They publish books, record courses, write blog posts and create a lot of noise around thing.js

 - Tech leads around the world are tasked to make technical stacks decisions, they look on the internet and see there's a lot of noise surrounding thing.js and that it's a big tech product

-- thing.js is now choosen as the corner stone of the stack and developers have to learn it to find jobs: they buy courses, go to bootcamps, watch videos, read blog posts, giving money to influencers
+- thing.js is now chosen as the corner stone of the stack and developers have to learn it to find jobs: they buy courses, go to boot-camps, watch videos, read blog posts, giving money to influencers

 - Rince and repeat

 To me this spiral of events narrows our ability to think outside this ecosystem.
 It gives us the illusion of choice (React, Vue, Angular, Svelte?) and simplicity (just npm install!) and automatically makes us mold projects to the ecosystem (it's an app not a website) and increases the overall complexity.

 For this very reason and for the same project scope than a previous classic front-end tech stack, small teams then need to grow in size.
 Suddenly you need a dev ops for builds, a design system lead, more people to slice everything in components, you deport parts of what was usually a backend work to front-end work.
 But is the output and the durability of the project proportional to the number of people added to the team?
 I don't think it is.